bdeckard92/dupUT/02-Lesson-Plans/23-Project-3/README.md

 ## Instructor Notes

-* For the final project, students will be choosing their own groups.
-Let students know that they should contact the instructor or TAs when they have decided on their groups for approval.
-Please be flexible and empathetic in addressing student concerns regarding groups, or the lack of members to team up with.
+* For the final project, students will choose their own groups.
+Let students know that they should contact the instructor or TAs for approval when they have decided on their groups.
+Please be flexible and empathetic in addressing student concerns about groups or the lack of members to team up with.

 * Encourage students to spend time pseudocoding their projects and researching APIs and libraries before writing any code.